DeepBlueCLtd/yaml-schema/README.md

 Second, configure `YAML` extension settings
 ![yaml extension settings](./images/yaml%20extension.png)

-And then go to settings.json
+And then go to settings.json (note: this can be at the user level or at the workspace level.
+For the latter, put the `settings.json` into a `vscode` folder in the workspace root folder.

 ![settings.json](./images/settings.png)